spiral/docs/queue/scraper.md

 # Cookbook - Website Scraper
 We can use Spiral Queue and RoadRunner server to implement applications different from classic web setup.
-In this tutorial we will try to implement a simple web-scraper application for CLI usage.
+In this tutorial, we will try to implement a simple web-scraper application for CLI usage.

 The scraped data will be stored in a `runtime` folder.

 > The produced code only demonstrates the capabilities and can be improved a lot.

 ## Installing Dependencies
-We will base our application on [spiral/app-cli](https://github.com/spiral/app-cli) - the minimalistic spiral build without ORM, HTTP and other extensions.
+We will base our application on [spiral/app-cli](https://github.com/spiral/app-cli) - the minimalistic spiral build without ORM, HTTP, and other extensions.

 ```bash
 $ composer create-project spiral/app-cli scraper